 Fundamental to embedded software is the notion of concurrency.
-There is a lot of research done on compiling concurrent languages into sequential code that can be run on a microprocessor, see for example [19].
+There is a lot of research done on compiling concurrent languages into sequential code that can be run on a microprocessor, for example as described by Jiang [22].
 For this thesis however it is more interesting to see what happens when this paradigm-shift does not have to be made.

 There are models that are designed to describe dataflow oriented systems (ie DSPs) and there are models more suitable for control-flow systems.
 However this approach lacks generality as most systems are not easily put in either one category.
 It should be noted that the difference between a control-flow or data-flow oriented computational model is important for both control and data-oriented systems.
-Many control-systems use complex sensors or subsystems such as image processing algorithms that are best specified using a type of data-oriented computational model [28].
+Many control-systems use complex sensors or subsystems such as image processing algorithms that are best specified using a type of data-oriented computational model [34].